 The weather here has been crazy.
 We are used to below-freezing temps even in the afternoon during this time of year, but it has been so warm.
 Like, go-outside-and-ride-your-scooter-without-a-jacket warm.
-This hat almost feels like false advertising.
-However, I think that there is someone, somewhere who needs to bundle up (and most likely it will be us in April, because Utah weather is like that…), so the Crochet Snow Bunny Hat may just be the perfect hat for a cold soul!
+This crochet hat almost feels like false advertising.
+However, I think that there is someone, somewhere who needs to bundle up (and most likely it will be us in April, because Utah weather is like that…), so this Snow Bunny Crochet Hat may just be the perfect crochet hat for a cold soul!
 Isn’t that white fur cottontail pom-pom so cute?

-I just love the grit stitch!
-It has such a lovey and unique texture (that is easily achieved as well)!
+I just love the grit stitch.
+It has such a lovey and unique texture (that is easily achieved as well).
 I made my Baby Hooded Cowl with the grit stitch and it looks so pretty in that soft, silky yarn.
 It’s one of my favorite stitches.
-For this pattern, I alternated working the sc first then the dc first so the stitches alternate their direction a bit.
-It looks similar to the grit stitch in a turning pattern.
+The beautiful texture is achieved by alternating the sc first then the dc first so the stitches alternate their direction a bit.
 The effect is very pretty.

 Please remember: You are free to use this pattern to make and sell, but do not republish or distribute this pattern in any way.
 DO NOT use my photos in your listings.
 Please do share my blog links!
 It’s a quick and FREE way of supporting Whistle and Ivy and more free crochet patterns in the future.

 PLEASE read my Disclaimer before working my free patterns!

 What you need to make this crochet hat: (affiliate links)

 – 1 Ball of Knit Picks Brava in Cobblestone Heather (Medium Weight Yarn)